 - Your visits, information, and support can be in a language other than Spanish.

-- You have access to tests, preventative medicine, and elective procedures that may be impossible in the public system.
+- You can access tests, preventative medicine, and elective procedures that may be impossible in the public system.

 - Online portals for booking appointments, receiving test results, and maintaining health records are available (often in English and Spanish.)

-- You’ll need private health insurance for many Spanish Visas and residency permits, including the Spain non-lucrative and Spanish Golden Visas.
+- You’ll need private health insurance for many Spanish Visas and residency permits.

 What is the best insurance company in Spain?

-- We suggest you get a quote from ASSSA as one of your options.
-Their range, support, service, and price are excellent.
+- ASSSA is a well-respected company with a strong focus on Expat support.
+They offer a range of policies and add-ons that suit many people.
+Their support, service, and value are excellent.
 Many Expats in Spain swear by them as an insurer, and we recommend them without hesitation.
-You also have a premium for life with ASSSA and they will waive your waiting periods as a WCIL client.
+You also have a premium for life with ASSSA, which means that costs don’t increase with age.
+ASSSA will waive waiting periods for all Where Can I Live clients.

-Our experience: We choose our first insurance company badly.
-The service was poor, and getting support in English was a real challenge.
-And, our Spanish was terrible when we arrived!
 After a stressful visit to an ophthalmologist, we went back to the drawing board and did comprehensive research.
-We swapped over to a new provider, and we now pay less for more cover and better service!
+We swapped over to a new provider and now pay less for more coverage and better service.

 There are a few steps we recommend before you pick your cover.

-- Understand what your specific requirements are and make sure that the insurer can cover you.
-For example, only a few insurers, like ASSSA give policies to people over 75.
+- Understand your specific requirements and ensure that the insurer can cover you.
+For example, only a few insurers, like ASSSA, write policies for people over 75.

-- Ask for personal recommendations from local Expats, either in person or through Facebook groups.
+- Ask for personal recommendations from local Expats, in person, or through Facebook groups.

 - Check the company ratings on Google and other review sites.
 Look out for issues like premium hikes, denial of services, and cancellation of policy renewals – all major red flags.